If you love iced coffee, you've probably noticed that “iced coffee” and “cold brew” don't taste the same, even when they look identical in the cup.

 If you want, you can make a larger volume of cold brew coffee.
 Use the 1:10 ratio of ground coffee to cold water for a delicious cold brew every time.

-The first thing you have to do is choose a place to keep the coffee in while steeping.
-I like to use a French press for this, which includes the filter that makes it so much easier.
-But you can also use a large resealable container for this.
+I prefer to use a French press for this, which features a built-in filter that makes it much easier.
+However, you can also use a large resealable container for this purpose.

 - If you haven't done so, grind your coffee beans into a coarse grind size.